maxbarnas/sigkill.dk/links.md

 cool ones around.
 Here's a list of the ones I think are worth checking out.

+* [Bitreich](http://bitreich.org/) is a radical splinter group from [suckless.org](http://suckless.org/).
+They focus on simple software and incomprehensible organisational politics (that I am pretty sure are at least partly a parody).
+If you followed the link, you'll have discovered that the proper Bitreich website is not actually accessible over HTTP - instead, you are directed to use Gopher.
+I advice using the venerable text mode Gopher client (and browser) [lynx](https://lynx.browser.org/) to explore Gopherspace, with Bitreich as the starting point.
+It's a surprisingly pleasant retro experience, and feels a lot more personal and decentralised than the modern web.

 * [Dan Luu](https://danluu.com/) is a programmer and writes interesting and very well-researched articles.
 [The one on computer input lag](https://danluu.com/input-lag/) is particularly worth